bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 54°
-- Mostly Cloudy
+- Overcast
-- 63% humidity
+- 65% humidity
 - 11 mph wind
-- 86% cloud cover
+- 92% cloud cover
-- 43 AQI 🟩
+- 42 AQI 🟩
-- 0.03 inches of rain expected in the next 48 hours
+- 0.04 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>